-While they may not be strictly necessary, quality wire crates indispensable tools, which are almost as valuable as food dishes or leashes are.
+While they may not be strictly necessary, quality wire crates are indispensable tools, which are almost as valuable as food dishes or leashes are.
 They are helpful for a variety of dog-care challenges and will make your life as a puppy parent that much easier.

 We’re discussing the qualities of great wire dog crates and reviewing a few top picks.
-Check out our guide guide on the best wire dog crates below, or continue on reading for more details!
+Check out our guide on the best wire dog crates below, or continue on reading for more details!

 A good crate has a ton of uses.
 Some of the most common purposes they serve include: